No. 486 Squadron RNZAF: Service with the Second Tactical Air Force

 Soon after the war ended, No. 486 Squadron left No. 122 Wing and moved to Kastrup in Denmark.
 This was considered to be a "perk job" and the personnel of 486 were given an opportunity to unwind and relax, with each pilot being expected to log four hours of Tempest flying per month.
-On 1 July 1945 the squadron took part in an air display and airfield open day which was attended by the Danish Royal Family and some 300,000 Danes.
+On 1 July 1945 the squadron took part in an air display and airfield open day which was attended by the Danish royal family and some 300,000 Danes.
 One of the attractions was the strafing and sinking of old Luftwaffe Blohm und Voss Bv 138 flying boats anchored in Øresund strait.

 No. 486 Squadron remained in Denmark until July when it went back to Germany, stationed at Lübeck as part of No. 124 Wing, an element of the British Occupation Force.
 It returned to the United Kingdom in September and its service ended on 12 October 1945 with the disbandment of the squadron at Dunsfold.

 Operational summary

 No. 486 Squadron flew over 11,000 sorties and claimed 81 enemy aircraft as destroyed, another 5 probably destroyed and 22 damaged.
-Although squadron pilots claimed 241 V-1s as destoyed, RAF authorities reduced this to 223½; in spite of this the individual pilot's scores remained unaltered, as did the squadron scoreboard.
+Although squadron pilots claimed 241 V-1s as destroyed, RAF authorities reduced this to 223½; in spite of this the individual pilot's scores remained unaltered, as did the squadron scoreboard.
 When operating against ground or sea targets, it was responsible for the destruction of 323 motor vehicles, 14 railway engines and 16 ships.

 While flying Typhoons, No. 486 Squadron claimed 22⅓ enemy aircraft as destroyed.
 Following the switch to Tempests, it claimed 59½ enemy aircraft shot down; it was the most successful of the squadrons flying the Tempest.
 No. 56 Squadron was second with 59¼.

-Pilots attached to the squadron were awarded a Distinguished Service Order, 22 Distinguished Flying Crosses and six Mentioned in Dispatches.
+Pilots serving with the squadron were awarded a Distinguished Service Order, 22 Distinguished Flying Crosses and six Mentioned in Dispatches.